surajnair23/iplFantasy/README.md

 ## Description

-• iplFantasyLeague was built to create a virtual gaming environment where users could compete on their knowledge of a players performance for each match and compare against others within the game.
+• FantasyLeague was built to create a virtual gaming environment where users could compete on their knowledge of a players performance for each match and compare against others within the game.

 • To make it a feature-rich application and more real time we implemented JavaMail for Email using SMTP, BCrypt for password hashing of all user and system actions.